 Once you have it flat out on the board, spear it with a couple of stiff wooden skewers, starting from the body end and exiting through the joints near the tail end.
 Of course, insert the skewers as close as possible to the shell to minimize muscle damage.

-Nothing More than Peelings...
+Nothing More Than Peelings...

-There's no easy way to break it to you: peeling a lobster is messy, painstaking work.
+There's no easy way to break it to you: Peeling a lobster is messy, painstaking work.

-Whether hard or soft, the best way to peel a lobster is to start with the tail.
+Whether it's hard or soft, the best way to peel a lobster is to start with the tail.
 First, squeeze it firmly from the sides, pushing the edges of the shell together underneath the tail until you hear a series of cracks.

-Once they're good and crackly, I break off the knuckles (I protect my hands with clean dish towels—yes, I go through lots of them), then gently break off the small pincer.
+Once they're good and crackly, I break off the knuckles (protecting my hands with more clean dish towels—yes, I go through lots of them), then gently break off the small pincer.
 If I'm lucky or feeling extra talented, I manage to get the shell off the pincer without ripping the meat off the rest of the claw.
 More often, I have to fish out the little nugget with a skewer or a chopstick.